 5.5 Material which is ‘unfit for production’

 Some material in our collections is too fragile to be safely handled without risking significant damage or further damage to the original materials.
-Please see our Preservation and Conservation Policy for further details.
+Please see our Collections Care and Conservation for further details.

 5.6.
 Asking about closures in our collections